Fl4gu1z0wsky/CEH/README.md

    -sS (TCP SYN (Stealth) Scan).
 It is the fastest and most popular way to scan a target.
 It uses the SYN scan which is unobtrusive and stealthy as it never
    -sT (TCP Connect Scan).
 When SYN scan is not an option, and we don't have raw packets priv. or we want to scan IPv6 network.
 It establishes a connection with
     the target machine and port with a handshake.
 It uses the Berkley Sockets API.
 However nmap uses this API to obtain status information on each connection attempt.
+   -sA (TCP ACK scan).
+Used to see stateful or not and which ports are filtered.
+   -sV (version detection).
+   -sP (Skip port scan).
+Does not scan but sends back the live hosts.
    -F (Fast (limited port) scan).
 It scans normally 1000 most common port but here it is reduced to 100.
     complete the full TCP handshake connexion.
 It also allows clear, reliable differentiation between open, closed, and filtered states.
    -sU (UDP Scan).
 It is generaly slower but we should'nt neglect the UDC ports.
 DNS, SNMP, and DHCP (registered ports 53, 161/162, and 67/68) are three of the most common.